ravipriyanka/GetPostReact/README.md

-This repo is used to get and post method in spring boot
+This repo is used to get, put, post using RESTAPI